nunchistudio/blacksmith/documentation/guides/load/actions.md

 ```

+This allows to pass some destiation's options down to the action if necessary.

 ## Add an action within a flow

-Given the flow we created before, we can now add the action within it:
+Given the flow created before, we can now add the action within it:
 ```go
 func (f *MyFlow) Transform(tk *flow.Toolkit) destination.Actions {
   return map[string][]destination.Action{